openminted/alvis-docker/documentation/OMTD-docker-interface.md

     </requirements>
  ```

- 2. The command to provide as a value of the `command` element is the one used inside the docker container.
-This part is similar to what you know when describing script-based components.
+ 2. The component command is a value of the `command` element to execute inside the docker container.
+This part is similar to what we do when describing script-based components.

 ```bash
      <command>